nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 - Vector layer (NGW Vector Layer) |vector_layer| - GeoJSON vector layer will be created in QGIS;
 - WFS service (NGW WFS Service) |resource_wfs| - WFS layer will be created in QGIS;
-- QGIS style of a vector layer |resource_style| - GeoJSON vector layer with the style identical to selected one will be created in QGIS;
-- Raster layer (NGW Raster layer)  |raster_layer|  - a GeoTIFF raster layer will be created in QGIS.
 - WMS Layer - the selected WMS layer will be added to QGIS;
 - WMS Service - a WMS layer will be created in QGIS, the data source for which the selected WMS Service will be;
 - WMS Connection - you can select the WMS layer from the list to add to QGIS.
+- QGIS style of a vector layer |resource_style| - GeoJSON vector layer with the style identical to selected one will be created in QGIS;
+- Raster layer (NGW Raster layer)  |raster_layer|  - a GeoTIFF raster layer will be created in QGIS.

 .. |resource_vector| image:: _static/resource_vector.png

 .. |resource_wfs| image:: _static/resource_wfs.png

+For layers with **multiple styles**:

+* If you select a layer with multiple styles in the Connect window, all the styles will be added, but you need to chose current style in a dialog window.
+* If you select a style in the Connect window, all the styles of the layer weill be added, with the selected style chosen as current style.
+* If you select a resource group containing layers with multiple styles, all the styles will be added.
+The style used as current will be the one with the same name as the layer or the first in alphabetical order.
+No dialog will be displayed.
+* If you add WFS/OGCF, the style with the same name as the layer or the first in alphabetical order will be chosen.

 The algorithm for Exporting data to QGIS is described `here <https://docs.nextgis.com/docs_ngcom/source/ngqgis_connect.html#exporting-data>`_.